Flooger25/DnD_Wiki/index.md

-# D&D Wiki v1.0.0
+# D&D Wiki v1.1.0

 ## Intro

 This repo is intended to house all information related to the universe of the "Super Campaign" in the form of a wiki.
 Many of the events of these adventures primarily take place on the planet [Pulchra](Locations/Planes/pulchra.md).

+To view a high-level timeline of the world, observe Pulchra's [timeline](Events/timeline.md).

-To view a random page, click [here!](https://flooger25.github.io/DnD_Wiki/random)
+To view a random page, click [here](https://flooger25.github.io/DnD_Wiki/random)!

 ## Structure

 The following is how the wiki is structured with information on each:

-- Campaigns - All formal adventures, campaigns, and their series
+- [Campaigns](Campaigns/campaigns.md) - All formal adventures, campaigns, and their series
-- Characters - Both non-playable and playable characters, including parties
+- [Characters](Characters/characters.md) - Both non-playable and playable characters, including parties
-- Events - Historical events, timelines, and geographic-based calendars
+- [Events](Events/events.md) - Historical events, timelines, and geographic-based calendars
 - Factions
   - Organizations - Political organizations, factions, and guilds
   - Nations - States, nations, countries, empires, dynasties, and regions within others